Why is it necessary to control rats?

 Footprints In dusty rooms where rats have been running around you’ll see footprints or tail marks.

 Gnaw marks Rats have incisors that never stop growing so they gnaw constantly to keep their teeth ground down.
-You’ll see gnaw marks on anything hard such as cables, concrete, wood, metal, walls, pipes, and furniture (see adjacent image of metal drain and concrete that rat has gnawed to make a hole ).
+You’ll see gnaw marks on anything hard such as cables, concrete, wood, metal, walls, pipes, and furniture.

 Nesting Materials Rats use any shredded materials such as paper, cardboard, fabric and plastic to bunch together to make their nests.
 You’ll see shreds of the materials outside holes as they are untidy creatures.